codecypher/LearnAI/Level-1/ml/performance.md

 ## Optimize Python Code

 Tips to improve performance of Python code [3].

+### Leverage NumPy for numerical operations

+When handling large datasets with numerical data, the built-in Python loops and arithmetic operations can become slow [6].

+NumPy provides optimized arrays and functions for numerical operations and high-performance data processing.

 ### Use built-in functions rather than coding them from scratch